telefonicaid/fiware-sth-comet/doc/manuals/contribution-guidelines.md

     git remote add fiware-sth-comet https://github.com/telefonicaid/fiware-sth-comet.git
     ```

-Before starting your contribution, remember to synchronize the `develop` branch in your forked repository with the `develop` branch in the main fiware-sth-comet repository following the next steps:
+Before starting your contribution, remember to synchronize the `master` branch in your forked repository with the `master` branch in the main fiware-sth-comet repository following the next steps:

-1. Change to your local `develop` branch (in case you are not in it already):
+1. Change to your local `master` branch (in case you are not in it already):
     ```
-    git checkout develop
+    git checkout master
     ```
 2. Fetch the remote changes:
     ```